My Tour

 Grandad dancing Grandad dancing display

-After visiting the Gurka base in Khadbari we trekked back to camp where yet another really good meal was produced and the opposition appeared to join us before giving a demonstration of local singing and dancing with which some of us seamlessly joined in.
+After visiting the Gurka base in Khadbari we trekked back to camp where yet another really good meal was produced and the opposition appeared to join us before giving us a demonstration of local singing and dancing which some of us seamlessly joined in with.

 Steve singingSteve walking alone